 Nearly everyone wants to enjoy the beauty and majesty of the National Parks at some point in their lives — the problem is when too many of us have the same idea at the same time.
 More than 300 million people visit the U.S. National Parks each year, and nothing can kill the buzz of getting outdoors and communing with nature quite so quickly as having to share the experience with hoards of other people.

-Even at the height of tourism season, however, crowds are neither inevitable nor unavoidable.
+Even at the height of the tourism season, however, crowds are neither inevitable nor unavoidable.
 Here’s our advice for finding serenity amid the scenery when you head to the parks:

-Travel During the Off Season
+Travel During the Off-Season

 Generally speaking, summer is the busiest season with the biggest crowds in the national parks (one major exception is Death Valley National Park, where scorching summer temperatures make spring, fall, and winter visits far more preferable).
 But Yellowstone’s hot springs, pools, and geysers can be equally enchanting during the winter, desert flowers are in bloom during the springtime in Joshua Tree (another park to avoid in mid-summer), and the changing leaves make fall an ideal time to visit Acadia National Park.